Shrutit8/StarWars/README.md

 ## Link

 Code will run at local host.
 At my end this was the  [Link]( http://localhost:8081).
 It can be different for your machine.

-## Time Taken

-Approximately 8 hours were taken to finish the assignment.
-My main focus was on the link navigation and routing aspect.
-Styling has been minimalist.

-Let me know if you require any clarification or face any error while installing.